nosyda/nosyda.github.io/index.md

 # Welcome to My Portfolio

 About me
-I'm Adyson, a clinical research professional with a passion for transforming data into actionable insights.
+<br> I'm Adyson, a clinical research professional with a passion for
+transforming data into actionable insights.
 With experience in clinical research and recent training in data analysis, I love exploring datasets, identifying trends,and solving problems to improve healthcare outcomes.